Hammett earned nursing degrees en route to Pharm.D./MPH

 Hammett came to the United States in 2000 to attend nursing school in Cincinnati.
 After earning her two-year registered nurse degree, she worked in the intensive care unit at the University Hospital then relocated to Sumter to be with her husband Emanuel.
 There, Hammett earned her bachelor’s of science in nursing degree online at Jacksonville University.

-She worked as a travel nurse at Palmetto Health Baptist, then took a job at Providence Health because of her interest in cardiac care.
+She worked as a travel nurse at Prisma Health Baptist, then took a job at Providence Health because of her interest in cardiac care.
 Eventually, she wound up in the emergency department where she was reminded of her passion for pharmacy.

 Hammett worked closely with physicians and other mid-level providers in the ED and would sometimes challenge their orders but lacked the background to present supporting evidence to prove her position.